The "Graduation Truce" is a Dangerous Myth

 A New Approach: The Two-Table Solution

-We must stop apologizing for the reality of the family and start managing it.
-This means requesting two separate tables, with the child having a dedicated seat at both.
+Parenting Coordination does not apologize for the reality of the family and instead starts managing it.
+This means building creative solutions such as requesting two separate tables, with the child having a dedicated seat at both.
 It allows the child to move freely between parents without being the "buffer" or the "witness."

 The Proposal to the School

-This letter focuses on the "Best Interests" and safety standards, moving the conversation away from "drama" and toward "risk management."
+This sample letter to the school for the request focuses on the "Best Interests" and safety standards, moving the conversation away from drama and toward risk management.

 Dear [Administrator Name/Committee],

 I am writing regarding the upcoming graduation dinner for [Student Name].
-Regarding the seating chart, our family requires a specific arrangement to ensure a safe, stable, and celebratory environment for our child.
+Regarding the seating plan, our family requests a specific arrangement to ensure a safe, stable, and celebratory environment for our child.

 The Conversation with the Child